sematext/sematext-operator/README.md

 ## Settings

-This operator, uses the same options as the [Helm Chart](https://hub.helm.sh/charts/stable/sematext-agent), please take a look to all the options in the following table:
+This operator uses all the same options as the [Sematext Agent Helm Chart](https://hub.helm.sh/charts/stable/sematext-agent), please take a look to all the options in the following table:

 |             Parameter            |            Description            |                  Default                  |
 |----------------------------------|-----------------------------------|-------------------------------------------|